 Joining a videoconferencing session over platforms such as Zoom, Microsoft Teams, or Skype with a slower internet speed or a high latency connection can sometimes be a challenge.
 Some platforms handle slower speeds or high latency better than other platforms.

-This page provides some suggestions that may improve your experience.
+Below are some suggestions that may improve your experience.

 Buffering and why you need to know about it